Computer Science (MR)

 - Rudra Dutta, Associate Department Head

-- William H. Enck, Director of Wolfpack Security & Privacy Research (WSPR) Laboratory
+- William H. Enck, Goodnight Distinguished Professor in Security Sciences and Director of Wolfpack Security & Privacy Research (WSPR) Laboratory

 - Edward F. Gehringer